 When to Plant Pole Beans

 Weather is an important consideration, when planting pole beans.
 Beans do not transplant well and do best when directly sown into the garden.
-Sow the seeds when soil temperatures are around 60 degrees F. and the ambient air has warmed to at least the same temperature.
+Sow the seeds when soil temperatures are around 60 F. (16 C.), and the ambient air has warmed to at least the same temperature.
 Most varieties require 60 to 70 days to first harvest and are normally harvested at least five times during the growing season.

 How to Plant Pole Beans

 Sow the seeds 4 to 8 inches apart in rows that are 24 to 36 inches apart in rows.
-Push the seeds one inch and lightly brush soil over them.
+Push the seeds 1 inch and lightly brush soil over them.
 When planting them in hills, sow four to six seeds at even intervals around the hill.
 Water after planting until the top 2 to 3 inches of soil are damp.
-Germination should take place in eight to ten days.
+Germination should take place in eight to 10 days.

 How to Grow Pole Beans